|

 render bold italics as reverse video.
 Some implementations of

-more(1) are also able to display these sequences; you may wish to
+more(1) also are able to display these sequences; you may wish to

 experiment with that command's -b option. less renders legacy